Darüşşafaka Basketbol

 Darüşşafaka Basketbol (Darüşşafaka Basketball), commonly also known as Daçka Basketbol or simply Daçka, also known as Darüşşafaka Lassa for sponsorship reasons, is a professional basketball club that is based in Istanbul, Turkey.
 Darüşşafaka's basketball section, which was founded in 1914, is a part of Darüşşafaka Spor Kulübü (Darüşşafaka Sports Club) multi-sport club, which was founded in 1914.
 The club's basketball department is their most successful section.
-The club plays in the Turkish Basketball Super League.
-Its home arena for national domestic Turkish Super League games is the Darüşşafaka Ayhan Şahenk Sports Hall, with a seating capacity of 3,500, while its home arena for European-wide games is the Volkswagen Arena Istanbul, with a seating capacity of 5,240.
+The club plays in the Türkiye Basketbol Ligi.
+Its home arena for national domestic games is the Darüşşafaka Ayhan Şahenk Sports Hall, with a seating capacity of 3,500, while its home arena for European-wide games is the Volkswagen Arena Istanbul, with a seating capacity of 5,240.

 Daçka have won two Turkish Basketball Championships (in 1961 and 1962) over the course of their history.
 In European-wide competitions they have won the second tier level EuroCup, in the 2017–18 season, by defeating the Russian club Lokomotiv Kuban in the finals.

 History

 From 1993 until 2010, Darüşşafaka was a stable TBL (now called BSL) competitor.
 In the 2000–01 and 2001–02 seasons, the team took the third place in the regular season.
 In the 2009–10 season, the club ended up in 16th place in the TBL, and was relegated.
 The team was then a middle-tier team in the TB2L, from 2010 until 2013.

 In 2013, Doğuş Holding became the main sponsor of the team, which instantly turned Darüşşafaka into a wealthy and ambitious club.
 In the 2013–14 season, they won the TB2L title, and were promoted to the TBL (now called BSL).

 In the 2014–15 season, Darüşşafaka took the third place in the regular season, after some big names like Renaldas Seibutis and Jamon Gordon were signed for the season.
 Despite the huge expectations, the team lost in the quarterfinals of the league playoffs to Trabzonspor.

 The team received a wild card for the 2015–16 EuroLeague season.
 Darüşşafaka started playing its EuroLeague home games at the Volkswagen Arena Istanbul, starting from November 2015.
 In September 2018, the club announced a new multi-year sponsorship deal with Tekfen, which changed the team's name sponsorship name to Darüşşafaka Tekfen.

+After a challenging season, the team finished 15th in the 2024–25 Basketbol Süper Ligi and was relegated to the Türkiye Basketbol Ligi, ending an 11-year run in the top division.